Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: Related Work

 \myParagraph{Multi-Camera \vislam} One option for increasing the estimation accuracy and robustness of \vislam methods is to leverage multiple cameras mounted on the robot.
 Frequently in the literature, the use of multiple cameras arranged around the robot is referred to as ``surround-view''.
 Eckenhoff\setal~\cite{Eckenhoff20arxiv-MIMICVINS} implement an EKF-based visual-inertial odometry (VIO) pipeline that supports multiple cameras and IMUs.
-Yang\setal~\cite{Yang21arxiv-AsyncMultiViewSLAM} use several pinhole cameras with fixed intrinsics and extrinsics, but unlike~\cite{Eckenhoff20arxiv-MIMICVINS} groups frames from multiple cameras together temporally and permit feature-track sharing between cameras with overlapping fields-of-view.
-Zhang\setal~\cite{Zhang21ral-BalancingTB} improve on these concepts by using a single set of feature tracks among all cameras without requiring overlapping fields-of-view, along with a factor-graph-based backend.
-Jaekel~\cite{Jaekel20-TowardsRM} does cross-camera feature tracking with several stereo pairs.
-He\setal~\cite{He21arxiv-TowardEA} also implement cross-camera feature sharing without constraints on the camera field of view to produce notable results, but at the cost of requiring GPU acceleration for the frontend and bundle-adjustment steps, thereby limiting the platforms on which the method could be deployed.
+Yang\setal~\cite{Yang21arxiv-AsyncMultiViewSLAM} use several pinhole cameras with fixed intrinsics and extrinsics.
+Zhang\setal~\cite{Zhang21ral-BalancingTB} improve on these concepts by using a single set of feature tracks among all cameras (with overlapping fields-of-view), along with a factor-graph-based backend.
+Zhang\setal~\cite{Zhang22irs_MMOSlam} implement a multiple-monocular SLAM system with online extrinsic calibration, using an ORB-based frontend and wheel-odometry for initialization.
+He\setal~\cite{He21arxiv-TowardEA} also implement cross-camera feature sharing without constraints on the camera field of view to produce notable results, but at the cost of requiring GPU acceleration for the frontend and bundle-adjustment steps.
 Wang\setal~\cite{Wang20icra-ReliableFM} implement an efficient scheme for surround-view localization using 4 cameras on a ground robot by assuming planar motion only.
-The distinguishing features of our system are its capability to fuse multiple asynchronous camera feeds, support robust monocular loop closure optimization, and perform free-space mapping using monocular cameras, all without relying on GPU acceleration.
+The distinguishing features of our system are its capability to fuse multiple asynchronous camera feeds, support robust monocular loop closure optimization, and perform free-space mapping using monocular cameras, all without relying on specialized hardware beyond the CPU.